embedded-boston/awesome-embedded-systems/README.md

 ### RTOS

+- [TinyOS](https://github.com/tinyos/tinyos-main) - A operating system designed for low-power wireless devices, such as those used in sensor networks, ubiquitous computing, personal area networks, smart buildings, and smart meters.
 - [ContikiOS](https://github.com/contiki-os/contiki) - A free Operating System with focus to provide standardized low-power wireless communication for a wide range of hardware platforms.
 - [FreeRTOS](http://www.freertos.org/) - A free use Real Time Operating system which is widely used and supports a large number of platforms.
 - [RTEMS](https://www.rtems.org/) - Real-Time Executive for Multiprocessor Systems or RTEMS is an open source Real Time Operating System (RTOS) that supports open standard application programming interfaces (API) such as POSIX.
 It is used in space flight, medical, networking and many more embedded devices using processor architectures including ARM, PowerPC, Intel, Blackfin, MIPS, Microblaze and more.